kochavalabs/full-contract-example/README.md

 # account key in the nonce-lookup below is its corresponding public key.
 #
 # You can look up the current nonce for the account with the following
 # command.
-(Update host appopriately to be your node's ip address)
+(Update host appropriately to be your node's ip address)
 mazzaroth-cli nonce-lookup \
   e0b1fe74117e1b95b608a4f221df314774b20ea66842350d515371c7c6966c6e \
   --host='http://localhost:8081'